Balaban (instrument): History

 Balaban first used in Azerbaijan orchestra since 1931, when the Folk Instrument Orchestra was established in Azerbaijan.

 It is used to accompany songs in Turkmen and Kurdish cities such as Erbil, Süleymaniye, Kirkuk.

 Balaban, which has a warm sonority, is often used as a companion to the songs of heaven and bendir and Aşık.
 Kudüm and defle can also perform a duet, and are also performed solo.

 2 The balaban plays together, while someone gives a sound, and someone plays the melody.

+It has origin in Caucuses and has been adopted by Azerbaijani music.

 Use

 On solemn occasions such as weddings and holiday ceremonies, a balaban-player is accompanied by a percussionist.
 A traditional Azeri musical group consisting of two balaban-players and a percussionist is called balabanchilar dastasi.
 The short selection of Azerbaijani mugham played in balaban, national wind instrument was included on the Voyager Golden Record, attached to the Voyager spacecraft as representing world music, included among many cultural achievements of humanity.
 It was also used in pastoral songs and funeral music.
 According to Huseyngulu Sarabski, hunters played the balaban to attract quails.
 Certain types of the balaban are also used in ashik music.